HabanaAI/vllm-fork/scripts/README.md

      -t $HPU_SIZE
 ```

-For Qwen3-235B-A22B, the original bfloat16 weights could not fit into 4 HPUs.
+For Qwen3-235B-A22B, the original bfloat16 weights can not fit into 4 Gaudi2 HPUs.
 It is recommended to use [Qwen3-235B-A22B-FP8](https://huggingface.co/Qwen/Qwen3-235B-A22B-FP8) to do the calibration with 8 HPUs and then unify the calibration data for 4 HPUs as follow:

 ``` bash
 bash calibrate_model.sh \